-As we start the new academic year and welcome new families to our community, I thought it timely to take the opportunity to both communicate and remind parents of our attendance expectations, policies and procedures in relation to student absences.
+With another term nearly completed and a school holiday coming up, I thought it timely to take the opportunity to both communicate and remind parents of our attendance expectations, policies and procedures in relation to student absences.

 Attendance is taken very seriously at Malbank School and Sixth Form college and our aim is to work with parents to ensure that all our pupils receive the most from their education and reach their full potential.
 Research commissioned by the Department for Education shows missing school for even a day can mean a child is less likely to achieve good grades, which can have a damaging effect on their life chances.